SaltSquareIO/profile-app-react/README.md

 ### Running the App with Docker

-To run the app using Docker, follow these steps:
+You can run the app using Docker for both development and production environments.
+Follow the instructions below.

+### Running the App in Development Mode

+In development mode, the app will support live reloading, meaning that changes you make to the source code will be reflected immediately without needing to rebuild the container.

-### 1. Build the Docker Image:
+### 1. Build the Docker Image for Development:
-   In the root of the project, use the following command to build the Docker image:
+   In the root of the project, use the following command to build the Docker image for development:

    ```bash
    docker-compose build
    ```

-### 2. Run the Docker Container:
+### 2. Run the Docker Container for Development:
    After the image is built, you can start the container using the command:

    ```bash